AndrewsOR/clean-the-data/readMe.md

 ##### Export the tidy summary data set

 We write the product of the previous step to a space-delimited .txt file.
 We check our factor variables (_activity_nm_ and _feature_nm_) to ensure that they do not contain spaces, which would cause problems when reading this .txt.

+##### Write to codeBook.md

+For convenience, we write the name and class of the columns of TidyXsumm to codeBook.md, appending if the file already exists.
+If the column is a factor, the script outputs the levels.
+This is **just a starting point** for writing the codebook.
+We still have to add a title, explanatory notes, formatting, etc. by hand.

 ### Conclusion: Requirements for a Tidy Data Set

-In a manner similar to Codd's third normal form, Hadley Wickham defines a dataset as "tidy data" if:
+In a manner similar to Codd's third normal form, Hadley Wickham defines[^wic] a dataset as "tidy data" if:

 * Each variable forms a column

 * Each obseration forms a row

-* Each type of observational unit forms a table[^hadley]
+* Each type of observational unit forms a table

-This script produces data sets described above which meet these criteria.
+The data sets described above produced by this script meet these criteria.

 [^har]: Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012

-[^hadley]: Hadley Wickham.
+[^wic]: Hadley Wickham.
 Tidy Data.
 Submitted to Journal of Statistical Software.  http://vita.had.co.nz/papers/tidy-data.pdf